-If the carrier tone is dropped during a file transfer (for example, if a remote user decides to hang up before the file transfer has been completed without first aborting the transfer), ATE may not immediately detect the problem.
-If a call is made to the unattended BTOS workstation and the phone rings more than twice, the remote user should hang up and wait two or three minutes before trying again.
+If the carrier tone is lost during a file transfer, ATE might not answer the next call.
+For example, a remote user might decide to hang up before the file transfer has been completed, without first aborting the transfer.
+ATE, running unattended, might not detect the problem immediately and thus might fail to answer the next incoming call even though the telephone line is clear, since the modem has not yet been reset.

+Therefore, if you are a remote ATE user and the telephone rings more than twice, hang up and wait two or three minutes before trying again.